Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Pepperbox
 - Attunement

-**Enegized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.
+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain ten stacks of _energized_, up to a maximum of 100.

-**Sharpshooted**: Whenver you are at 80 stacks of energized, your next attack with _Rapid Firecannon_ gains 30 feet additional range and deals 2d10 lightning damage consuming all charges.
+**Sharpshooted**: Whenver you are at 100 stacks of energized, your next attack with _Rapid Firecannon_ gains 30 feet additional range and deals 2d10 lightning damage consuming all charges.

 **Critical**: Your Critical strike chance increases by two.

 **Speed**: You gain +10 movement speed.

-_You gian +3 to initiative rolls_
+_You gain +3 to initiative rolls_

 _You have +3 to hit and damage rolls with this magical weapon_